umutesiwaseyvette/Portfolio/README.md

 * UMUTESIWASE Yvette
 ### Decription
 This my portfolio, where i introduce my self and talk about my background, my job experience, skills,My interests and hobbies.
-## setup and Bugs
+## Setup and Bugs
 This website doesn't have setup or bugs
 #### Technologies Used
 * HTML
 * CSS
 * code.
 * Markdown
-* To find it click on this link  https://umutesiwaseyvette.github.io/Portfolio/
+* To find it click on this link:https://umutesiwaseyvette.github.io/Portfolio/
 ##### License Info
 MIT License